Shannon M. Kent: Career

+On January 16, 2019, Kent was part of a group conducting an intelligence-gathering mission, which involved meeting with local military officials at a location near a well-protected area of Manbij, Syria, consisting of the Civil Administration of Manbij Building, a local school, a bazaar, and a local restaurant frequented by U.S. personnel, the Palace of the Princes.
+During the mission, the convoy—consisting of U.S. forces and Syrian Democratic Forces (SDF)—established parking and security at the Palace of the Princes restaurant as opposed to their original plan at the local school due to the situation on the ground.
+After a portion of the element established a security patrol, Kent and Scott "Scotty" Wirz completed their mission objective and returned with the remainder of the element that was out on a foot patrol, ultimately regrouping in front of the restaurant in preparation to return to a base on the outskirts of the city.
+It was then that a man wearing a suicide vest walked by outside from the south of the market toward the restaurant entrance and detonated his device.
+Kent and Wirz were killed in the blast along with two other Americans who were in Syria as part of – Combined Joint Task Force – Operation Inherent Resolve.
+Eleven Syrian nationals also died in the attack.
+The area was in a northern Syria buffer zone between Kurdish fighters and Turkish forces that had been regarded as a stable area.

 Kent was the first female combat death in Syria since combat operations began against ISIS in Syria, and the first female U.S. service member killed by enemy fire in more than three years.
 The 2019 Manbij bombing killed a total of 19 people, including Kent, a Special Forces soldier, two U.S. civilian contractors, allied coalition fighters of the Syrian Democratic Forces, and a number of civilians.
 The three other Americans casualties were: Scott A. Wirtz, a former SEAL; Army Special Forces Chief Warrant Officer Jonathan R. Farmer; and Ghadir Taher, a translator with Valiant Integrated Service, a U.S. Department of Defense contractor.
 Three other Americans were also wounded in the attack.
 The Islamic State of Iraq and the Levant claimed responsibility.

 Personal life

 Kent was diagnosed with thyroid cancer in 2006 and was successfully treated surgically.

-She married Joe Kent, a former special operations soldier.
+She married Joe Kent, a former special operations soldier who later served as Director of the National Counterterrorism Center (2025–2026).
 The couple met at the selection course for the Intelligence Support Activity.
 They lived in Crownsville, Maryland, with their two young sons, who were aged 3 years and 18 months at the time of her death.